harness/developer-hub/docs/platform/git-experience/manage-services-using-git-experience.md

 ## Visual summary

-Here's a quick video of how you can manage services, environments, and infrastructue definition through Git Experience.
+Here's a quick video of how you can manage services, environments, and infrastructure definitions through Git Experience.

 <!-- Video:
 https://www.youtube.com/watch?v=ZvtyLxmtHTo-->